 From March 2021 onwards, all employers with 10 or more Malaysian employees are required to pay 1% of the employees’ monthly wages.
 As for employers with 5 to 9 Malaysian employees, the levy rate is 0.5%.

-FAQs on Malaysia Work Visa
+FAQs on Malaysia Payrolls

 - Payroll errors can result in your company needing to pay heavy and expensive fines and it can also cause employee dissatisfaction and reputational damage.